elisemercury/difPy-dev/docs/usage.rst

 .. note::

-   Windows users can add difPy to their [PATH system variables](https://www.computerhope.com/issues/ch000549.htm) by pointing it to their difPy package installation folder containing the [`difPy.bat`](https://github.com/elisemercury/Duplicate-Image-Finder/difPy/difPy.bat) file.
-This adds `difPy` as a command in the CLI and will allow direct invocation of `difPy` from anywhere on the device.
-The default difPy installation folder will look similar to `C:\Users\User\AppData\Local\Programs\Python\Python311\Lib\site-packages\difPy` (Windows 11).
+   Windows users can add difPy to their `PATH system variables <https://www.computerhope.com/issues/ch000549.htm>`_ by pointing it to their difPy package installation folder containing the `difPy.bat <https://github.com/elisemercury/Duplicate-Image-Finder/difPy/difPy.bat>`_ file.
+This adds ``difPy`` as a command in the CLI and will allow direct invocation of difPy from anywhere on the machine.
+The default difPy installation folder will look similar to ``C:\Users\User\AppData\Local\Programs\Python\Python311\Lib\site-packages\difPy`` (Windows 11).

 It supports the following arguments: